 A script or no script?
 It’s a tough choice for any presenter, even for one accustomed to keynote presenting.

 Use a script, but keep it life-like.
 Don’t use a script but pay attention to the actual words you use.
 And that’s the conundrum.
+And our solution?
+Use a script if you are anchored to a lectern.
+But if you want to roam your stage, then become so familiar with your script that you don’t actually need to refer to it.
+So that suggests speech practice!

 The Principal Trainer at training business Time to Market.
 Based in Oxford, I run presentation and public speaking training courses, coaching sessions and seminars throughout the UK.
 Andrew Ivey on Google+